TommasoBelluzzo/HFMRD/README.md

 ## Dataset

-Every dataset must be structured like the default one included in any release of the framework (`Datasets/Example.xlsx`).
+Every dataset must be structured like the default one included in every release of the framework (`Datasets/Example.xlsx`).
 The latter, based on the US financial sector, defines the following entities:

 #### Benchmark (BM) & Risk-Free Rate (RF)